Flixbox/ocr-ai-rename/README.md

 - Navigate to this folder
 - Run `bun i`
 - Rename `.env.example` to `.env`
-- Fill it with your data
+- Fill `.env` with your data
+- Optional: Adjust the prompt in `ocr-ai-rename.ts`

 # Start